Conhan93/JustC/bithandling.md

   responsible for that input we'd probably need to check the device states first bit and
   see what value it has
   </p>

+    Testing a Bit

+    To be able to test a bit we again need to first access the bit we want to look at through bitshifting and then perform a logical operation on it that gives us the value of that bit.

+    The logical operation needs to return only the value of the bit we're interested in and the operation for that is AND.

+    AND evaluates to true(or 1) only and if only both bits are true and since the only bit that's turned on in our bitshifted byte is one we're interested in(first one) all other bits will be cancelled(turned off) and we'll be left with the value of the bit we're looking for if it is on(1) otherwise we'll get 0

+    I = 7 == 00000111
+    ((1 << 0) == 00000001
+    I & (1 << 0) == 00000111 & 00000001 = 00000001
+    I & (1 << 0) == 1

+    Now that we have the value of the first bit we can plug it into an if statement and to get a simple check on wether it is on or not.

+    if(I & (1 << 0))  {
+    device.record();
+    }

+    If the bit is on, it'll have a value >= 0 and will be evaluated as true, if not it will be evaluated as false.(since C evaluates anything other than 0 as true)

+    Negative values are not possible for bits